Iterated Population Based Training with Task-Agnostic Restarts: Method

 While in BG-PBT the step size was not modified on restarts, the design of its two restart-triggering stopping criteria is relevant.
 The first one checks that the performance has not improved for $t_\mathrm{patience}$ outer steps in a row.
 This, unfortunately, does not take into account the margin of improvement: a glacially but consistently improving run will not be stopped.
 This is addressed by the second criterion of BG-PBT: restarting after 40 million environment steps have elapsed since the previous restart (corresponding to $26.6\%$ of the budget in the experiments of~\citet{wan_bayesian_2022}; for some tasks, this value was set to 60 million steps ($40\%$ of the budget)).
 Since meeting one of the two criteria triggers a restart, the second criterion will eventually terminate the slowly improving run.
 However, it is not a priori clear how to set the size of the budget that must elapse before a restart is triggered.
 Additionally, restarting after a fixed budget is inflexible, as a run that improves too slowly cannot be stopped earlier while a strongly improving run cannot be continued for longer.

 We propose a data-driven approach that is less susceptible to these issues.
 The essential questions to be answered are ``is the run improving?'' and ``is it improving too slowly?''.
-To address the first question in the presence of noise, we collect the best performances at each previous outer step, z-score normalize these values, and smooth them via predictive parametric GP regression~\citep{jankowiak_parametric_2020} that deals well with heteroscedastic noise.
+To address the first question in the presence of noise, we collect the best performances at each previous outer step, z-score normalize these values, and smooth them via predictive parametric GP regression~\citep{jankowiak_parametric_2020} that deals well with heteroscedastic noise\footnote{Model performance includes random variability, which in some settings (like reinforcement learning) can increase as the scores increase during training (i.e., behave heteroscedastically).}.
 The smoothed value at the current step is compared to that of the previous step, triggering a restart if the current value is not better for $t_\mathrm{patience}$ consecutive steps.

 Even if the scores are improving, the rate of improvement may be too slow.
 Determining this is difficult in a black-box setting with no information about what a good score or a good improvement rate is (neither of which can be known for novel tasks).
 Therefore, the judgment needs to be made based on the observed performance within the run.
 Our second stopping criterion leverages the standardized performance data, triggering a restart if the performance has not improved by a standard deviation over the last $t_\mathrm{interval}$ outer steps.
 This is task-agnostic and allows the data to speak for itself: if the scores steadily improve, the difference of the current score with that of $t_\mathrm{interval}$ steps ago is large (allowing the run to continue while the steady gains persist).
 If, however, the gains are large at some point but later diminish, the performance $t_\mathrm{interval}$ steps ago will eventually be within a standard deviation, since standardization is done based on the entire trajectory (which incorporates information about the possibility of fast improvements).
 Figure~\ref{fig:stagnation} illustrates both cases.